cetinkaya/detour/README.md

 ## Usage of DETOUR as a library

-When installed, DETOUR also provides the detour module that provides functions to be used in other python project.
+When installed, DETOUR also provides the detour module that provides functions to be used in other python projects.
 An example is provided in `examples/library` folder.

-## API Documentation
+### API Documentation

 We provide an API documentation to help those who want to use DETOUR as a library.
 The documentation can be found in html format in the `docs` folder.